Industry Analysis & Industry Trends

 Industry Report - Industry SWOT Analysis Chapter

-In the 10 years to 2020, industry value added (IVA), which measures an industry's contribution to the economy, for the Supermarkets and Grocery Stores industry is expected to decrease at an average annual rate of 0.7%.
-Comparatively, the Canadian GDP is forecast to grow 2.2% per year on average during the same period.
-While an underperforming IVA is indicative of a declining industry, this industry is characterized as mature for a number of reasons including the inelastic nature of grocery products, market saturation and a steady adoption of new technology.
+In the 10 years to 2021, industry value added (IVA), which measures an industry's contribution to the economy, for the Supermarkets and Grocery Stores industry is expected to increase at an average annual rate of 0.7%.
+Comparatively, the Canadian GDP is forecast to grow 1.9% per year on average during the same period.
+While an underperforming IVA is indicative of a declining industry, this industry is characterized as mature for several reasons including the inelastic nature of grocery products, market saturation and a steady adoption of new technology.

 Despite the inelastic nature of grocery items, demand for grocery products has been suppressed due to intensifying competition from alternative retailers... purchase to read more